ArmanJR/termustat/readme.md

 - Parses course data exported from Golestan system
 - Transforms raw data into structured backend models
 - Ensures data compatibility and integrity

-## Project Evolution

-The original Termustat was built using
-- Backend: PHP & MySQL
-- Frontend: Materialize CSS framework & jQuery
-- Engine: Ruby on Rails

-The current version has been completely rewritten with performance and feature enrichment as primary goals
-- Backend: Go
-- Frontend: React
-- Engine: Go

 ## Contribution